Gayathrisathiyarajan/capsuleproject/README.md

 ## 📌 Description

 **Digital Time Capsule** is a Django-based web application that allows users to store messages, media, and memories that can only be unlocked on a future date.
-The system automatically sends the contents via email to the intended recipient on the specified unlock date.
+The system automatically sends the contents via email to the intended recipient on the same date.

 ---